pivotx/PivotX-extensions/extensions/seo/docs/index.markdown

 tags specifically for that page.

-This extension will automagically set sensible defaults for the `<meta>`-tags, but when you're editing an Entry or Page, you can set the 'keywords' and 'description' and 'title' manually.
-You can find the fields below the 'body', when editing an Entry or Page.
+This extension will automagically set sensible defaults for the `<meta>`-tags, but when you're editing an Entry or a Page, you can set the 'keywords' and 'description' and 'title' manually.
+You can find the fields below the 'body', when editing an Entry or a Page.

 Defaults and options can be set in the Administration &raquo; Configure Extensions &raquo; SEO screen.